Antipurity/webenv/docs/AGENTS.md

 To be more precise:

 1. Do next-frame predictions so well that, in eternal absence of observations (such as on the Void 'dataset'), humans cannot distinguish predictions and real histories, through neither accuracy nor diversity, even in open-ended situations such as a programming language REPL.
+Or at least be indistinguishable from human dreams.
 This requires a model of the world and the agent's role in it, useful for downstream tasks.

 2. Be able to quickly satisfy arbitrary user goals, especially those that are impossible to solve without a world model: extremely-sparse-reward tasks that are described with words, such as "get a university degree".
-Optimization for goals of many others is largely the same as being a society member, amortizes [deception risk](https://arxiv.org/abs/1906.01820) and turns it into self-determination, and propels an agent from a toy to a product.
+Optimization for goals of many others instead of only your own is: largely the same as being a society member, amortizes [deception risk](https://arxiv.org/abs/1906.01820) and turns it into self-determination, and propels an agent from a toy to a product.

 If you do not know where to begin solving these two, then this guidance is for you.
 (Mostly intended for ML models, true.)